t-goel/MacroAnalyzer/README.md

 Store article title, description, publication date, and source.

-Deduplicate articles and remove items older than 7 days automatically.
+Deduplicate articles and remove items older than x days automatically.

-Sentiment Analysis
+Sentiment Analysis - display negative sentiment average for each news source

 Use FinBERT to score each headline/description for sentiment polarity and probability.